likeablegeek/ifc2/README.md

 ### Connecting to the Infinite Flight Connect v2 API

-[Infinite Flight Connect v2](https://infiniteflight.com/guide/developer-reference/connect-api/version-2) is a built-in API that allows you to send command to Infinite Flight.
+[Infinite Flight Connect v2](https://infiniteflight.com/guide/developer-reference/connect-api/version-2) is a built-in API that allows you to send commands to Infinite Flight.
 You must enable it in Infinite Flight Settings > General > "Enable Infinite Flight Connect".

 > An older Connect v1 API still exists and is available in Infinite Flight -- however it is less efficient for many use cases that need to retrieve and/or set states in Infinite Flight at high speed.
 The [`ifc` JavaScript client](https://github.com/likeablegeek/ifc) offers an interface to the Connect v1 API.